drola/weight-logger-pwa/README.md

 ## TODO

+-
-- Refactor: Do sorting on all displays/exports but not internally in reducers.
-This is to be able to refer records simply by their index
+- <del>Refactor: Do sorting on all displays/exports but not internally in reducers.
+This is to be able to refer records simply by their index - not needed anymore</del>
 - complete CRUD screens and integrate w redux state
 - <del>test reducers</del>
 - <del>install redux</del>